Silverwolf90/game-of-life/README.md

 ```

 Its a bit uglier, but the clarity gained is more important.
+I see it as similar to the chaining syntax that underscore or lodash provide.